 In March 2005, the FASB issued FIN 47 as an interpretation of FASB Statement No. 143, Accounting for Asset Retirement Obligations (FASB No. 143).
 This interpretation clarifies that the term conditional asset retirement obligation as used in FASB No. 143, refers to a legal obligation to perform an asset retirement activity in which the timing and/or method of settlement are conditional on a future event that may or may not be within the control of the entity.
-The obligation to perform the asset retirement activity is unconditional even though uncertainty exists about the timing and/or method of settlement.
+The obligation to perform the asset retirement activity is unconditional even through uncertainly exists about the timing and/or method of settlement.
 Accordingly, an entity is required to recognize a liability for the fair value of a conditional asset retirement obligation if the fair value of the liability can be reasonably estimated.
 This interpretation also clarifies when an entity would have sufficient information to reasonably estimate the fair value of an asset retirement obligation.
 FIN 47 is effective no later than the end of fiscal years ending after December 15, 2005.
 The adoption of this interpretation will not have an effect on the Company's statement of financial position or results of operations.

 In March 2005, the FASB issued Statement No. 154, Accounting Changes and Error Corrections, a replacement of APB Opinion No. 20 and FASB Statement No. 3.
 The Statement applies to all voluntary changes in accounting principle, and changes the requirements for accounting for and reporting of a change in accounting principle.
-Statement

-No. 154 requires retrospective applications to prior periods' financial statements of a voluntary change in accounting principle unless it is impracticable.
+Statement No. 154 requires retrospective applications to prior periods' financial statements of a voluntary change in accounting principle unless it is impracticable.
 Opinion 20 previously required that most voluntary change in accounting principle be recognized by including in net income of the period of the change the cumulative effect of changing to the new accounting principle.
 Statement No. 154 improves financial reporting because its requirements enhance the consistency of financial information between periods.
-The Company cannot determine what effect Statement No. 154 will have with regard to any future accounting changes.
+The Company does not expect this pronouncement to have a significant impact on its financial condition, statement of operations, and cash flows.
 This statement will be effective for the Company for the fiscal year beginning on January 1, 2006.